 Serghei V. Golunov is a lead researcher at the Group on Peace and Conflict Studies, Department of International Political Problem and a research editor of the IMEMO journal «Pathways to Peace and Security».

 Serghei Golunov’s research is focused primarily on Border Studies issues, including border security, cross-border cooperation, and informal cross-border practices.
 His regional focus is mainly on post-Soviet borders, with some of his research also dealing with comparative regional and global border related issues and trans-regional cross-border issues (irregular migration, transnational crime etc.).
 He also works on Russia’s relations with neighboring states and regional security issues in Central Asia.

-Serghei Golunov is the author of more than 200 research publications.
+Serghei Golunov is the author of more than 200 research publications, including articles in peer reviewed journals “Pacific Affairs”, “East European Politics and Societies”, “Alternatives: Global, Local, Political”, “Russian Politics and Law”, ”Russian Sociological Review”, “Geopolitics”, and ”Journal of Slavic Military Studies”.
 His monographs include “EU-Russian Border Security: Challenges, (Mis)Perceptions, and Responses” (Routledge, 2012).

 Dr Golunov also teaches at the School of Government and International Programs, MGIMO-University, Moscow.
 He is a member of Russian Science Foundation project “Post-Soviet unrecognized states: factors of viability and risks for Russia” hosted by Institute of Georgraphy, Russian Academy of Sciences.

 2015–2018 – Professor, Faculty of Law, Kyushu University (Fukuoka, Japan), member, Kyushu University Border Studies Group.

 2014–2015 – Visiting Professor, Slavic-Eurasian Research Center, Hokkaido University (Japan).